abrs7/django_main/README.md

 We welcome contributions from the community!
 Whether it's bug fixes, feature enhancements, or documentation improvements, every contribution helps us propel further into the unknown depths of space.

+## Fun Fact
+Django is the new hype which we can integrate the web development and ML

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.